Home

 ROT13

-Strings are everywhere.
-We use them in almost all programs, even functional F# ones.
+Summary.
+We use strings in almost all programs, even functional F# ones.
 With the heavily-tested, fast string methods from .NET, we have a powerful string solution.

 Home